-The Tax Code of Conduct and the Tax Control Framework Standard are aligned with the values that characterise the FCC Group as reflected in the Code of Ethics and Conduct, the Corporate Social Responsibility Policy and the Mission and Vision of the FCC Group
+The Tax Code of Conduct and the Tax Control Framework Standard are aligned with the values that characterise the FCC Group as reflected in the Code of Ethics and Conduct, the Corporate Social Responsibility Policy and the Mission and Vision of the FCC Group.

-RESPONS RESPONSIBILITIES OF THE PERSONS OF THE FCC GROUP IN TAX MATTERS TAX REGULATIONS BY JURISDICTION EQULATIONS RISDICTIONFISCAL AREA CONTROL FRAMEWORKsionals should e the tax rules SUPERVISION TAX AUTHORITIES Professionals should observe the tax rules applicable in each jurisdiction, based on sufficiently reasoned and reasonable interpretations and sufficiently verified facts. obligations, all professionals must comply with and respect the Tax Control Framework Standard as well as the specific procedures for communication, action and review relating to the The professional shall ensure that the senior management of the FCC Group oversees any decisions taken in tax matters and that such decisions are properly supported.
+Tax Regulations by Jurisdiction Fiscal Area Control Framework Supervision Tax authorities Professionals should observe the tax rules applicable in each jurisdiction, based on sufficiently reasoned and reasonable interpretations and sufficiently verified facts.
+Apart from the other obligations, all professionals must comply with and respect the Tax Control Framework Standard as well as the specific procedures for communication, action and review relating to the fiscal area.
+The professional shall ensure that the senior management of the FCC Group oversees any decisions taken in tax matters and that such decisions are properly supported.
 The Tax Code of Conduct emphasises that the FCC Group's professionals must create and strengthen greater collaboration and cooperation with the state tax authorities of the countries in which it operates.